TimonPost/quinn/docs/src/network-introduction/tcp-problems.md

 If the website is big in size, an additional load time can make the website load over a second into seconds.
 Which is of course disturbing for our short attention spans.

+## Requests in Segment

+TCP segment can only carry a single HTTP/1.1 Request/Response.
+Consequently it is possible that a large number of small segments are sent within an HTTP/1.1 session.
+This can lead to a large overhead.

+## Client Connection Initiation

+HTTP/1.1 transfers are always initiated by the client.
+This decreases the performance of HTTP/1.1 significantly when loading embedded files, because a server has to wait for a request from the client, even if the server knows that the client needs a specific resource.

 [order]: ./transport-guarantees.md#ordering-vs-sequencing
 [reliable-ordered]: ./transport-guarantees.md#reliable-ordered
 [internet-protocol-suite]: https://en.wikipedia.org/wiki/Internet_protocol_suite